CARS Meeting of July 20th, 2021

 Affiliation: Distinguished member Chelsea Amateur Radio Club (wd8iel.com)

 Jeff handles all of the maintenance on the Chelsea and Manchester repeaters and what a masterful job he has done, and continues to do, on them!
 This is your “go-to man” for all of your amateur radio questions.

-Jeff has agreed to give to us a presentation he gave earlier this year to the Chelsea Amateur Radio Club on WinLink.
+Jeff gave a presentation which he gave earlier this year to the Chelsea Amateur Radio Club on WinLink.
 I attended this presentation and thought it was truly down-to-earth and well laid out.

 CARS Meeting of April 20th, 2021

 Speaker: Dave Foster, W3IGT